-Some stories from our members’ journeys with adoption, along the joys and struggles that it entails.
+Read stories from our members, their journeys to adopt and all the joys and struggles that they entails.

 Why do we go to the IAFQ Mapleton camp?

 Miss (very nearly) 7 started the week not being able to get seconds at meal time without Mum or Dad in tow, to ending the week heading off for a pre-breakfast walk with the “big girls” all by herself.
 Seeing our girls’ confidence grow with every day is amazing and something of enormous value to us!

 My daughters now 17 & 18 are still good friends with their camp friends.
 As adults they get together and support each other in a very, special way.
 This year my 10 year old gave up a spot in an elite Brisbane futsal team because he just couldn’t miss camp.
 This year I needed some love and support because 2016 was very rough and I got all I needed and more.
 I’m not alone, I have more strategies, I feel supported.
 Thanks to everyone at camp.
 We love camp and we will be there no matter the format.

 Flight home from Taiwan, transfer in Hong Kong and our very recently allocated girls erupt into inconsolable despair.
 We go to the most remote part of the airport we can find to ride it out and I start making contingency plans in my head of what it looks like not to board our connecting flight.